alexramirez/mac-setup/README.md

 Facing the setup of a new machine (or the need to reinstall after a fresh OS install or the like), here's a very brief and basic list of the usual suspects, related to the setup of a mac computer to work with (mostly related to a scripting languages context).

 ## Homebrew & Cask
 The package manager is the default first thing I always install.
 Simply following the default steps.
 Homebrew downloads and installs the Command Line Tools for Xcode, so we're all good.
-Homebrew Cask is implemented as part of Homebrew now, so we're cask-enabled and rwady from the start for our tapping.
+Homebrew Cask is implemented as part of Homebrew now, so we're cask-enabled and ready from the start for our tapping.
 Finally, `brew-cask-upgrade` provides upgrade-like capabilities to cask, and we're all set.
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 brew tap buo/cask-upgrade